 There are surprisingly few live Amsterdam webcams.
 We show you the most popular ones.
 And we’ve included a webcam livestream showing the working windmills at nearby Zaanse Schans

-- Amsterdam Coronavirus (COVID-19) Measures
+- Amsterdam Coronavirus (COVID-19) Travel FAQ

 - Code Red: This is a weather alert where extreme weather has a major impact on society.
 The weather situation can cause so much damage, injury and nuisance that it can be disruptive to society.
 This can be very local.
 Code red is issued at the earliest 12 hours before the weather phenomenon occurs.
 Code red can also be issued if there is a small chance of an extreme weather situation, but the security risks are great. ↩